Canarian wrestling: History

 Canarian wrestling comes from the history of the Guanches, the earliest known natives of the Canary Islands, although with limited contact between the islands, each island then developed different rules.

 In 1420, shortly after the Spanish conquest, Alvar García de Santa María first recorded the wrestling techniques, including the use of referees, or hombres de honor (men of honor).
 Only some of these early rules and techniques have survived to modern times.
 After the conquest, the sport became part of the islands’ folklore, only usually being fought at celebrations or local festivals.

 The rules were first laid down in 1872, making it one of the earliest defined forms of wrestling.
 In the 1940s several provincial federations were formed, leading to formation of the Federación Española de Lucha in 1984.
 As it needs a sand circle, lucha is usually fought on special pitches, and important matches, particularly inter-island contests, are covered by local Canarian TV.

+The Canarian migration route has brought migrant teenagers familiarised with West African Lutte Traditionnelle including Senegalese, Mali and Mauritanian wrestling into Canarian clubs as a form of migrant integration.